-The Department of Justice and Equality is seeking the views of interested parties on the operation of Part 3 of the Personal Insolvency Acts 2012 - 2015.
+In early 2017, the Department of Justice and Equality sought the views of interested parties on the operation of Part 3 of the Personal Insolvency Acts 2012 - 2015.

 Part 3 of the Personal Insolvency Acts provides for the definition and operation in practice of the three protected debt resolution processes for insolvent individuals which were introduced in 2012:

 Part 3 also provides for: